m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 ---
 People on [/r/scala](https://www.reddit.com/r/scala/) sometimes ask how to make their Scala more functional, or about what "advanced" techniques they should learn.
 This is a list aimed at people who already follow the [twitter Scala style guide](http://twitter.github.io/effectivescala/), and want to know where to go from there.
 I'll assume [ScalaZ](https://github.com/scalaz/scalaz) is in scope (because I can't find the scaladocs for Cats); [learning ScalaZ](http://eed3si9n.com/learning-scalaz/7.0/) may be a useful reference for some things.

+# Use types to represent data, avoid branching

+Types help you keep track of distinctions in your code - if a value has two different states, make them two different types. e.g. a few months ago I had a bug where I passed a graph to a function that expected that graph to have been filtered by another function first.
+Solution: make the filtered graph and the unfiltered graph different types.

+ * `if`/`else` is generally a sign that you want an ADT (`sealed trait`).
+So is a datastructure full of `Option`s or `Either`s, especially if the state of one field affects that of another (e.g. "if `a` is `Some` then `b` is `Left`")
+ * `match` constructs are [easy to write unsafely](http://typelevel.org/blog/2014/11/10/why_is_adt_pattern_matching_allowed.html#a-selector-subtlety) and can often be replaced with `fold` (e.g. never `match` an `Option` or an `Either` (unless you need to for `@tailrec`))
+  * It might be worth defining your own `fold` methods on any custom `sealed trait`s.
+ * Use shapeless-based typeclass derivation to avoid having to write boilerplate for custom datatypes
+  * Particularly applicable to "walk the object graph"-like problems e.g. JSON serialization.
+  * This is much safer than reflection (and higher-performance too) since it happens at compile time rather than run time, and can give you an error if you try to e.g. include a `File` in your JSON output.

 # Replace general `foldLeft` and friends with more specific operations

 `foldLeft` is [a very general/powerful method which makes it hard to reason about](http://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html) - it's more or less as powerful as a general imperative `for` loop - though at least it reduces the scope of the "variables" and makes it explicit exactly what is being threaded through each iteration.
 Still, it's best to use more specific constructs when you can: